The International Trade Blog arrow Export Compliance

 2. Understand how to correctly classify your software.

 Proper classification is an essential first step to compliance.
-Under U.S. law, jurisdiction over software and SaaS exports is divided between multiple agencies, each with their own license procedures and compliance requirements.
+Under U.S. law, jurisdiction over software and SaaS exports is divided between multiple agencies, each with its own license procedures and compliance requirements.
 Most commonly, software that does not have direct military applications will be subject to the jurisdiction of the U.S. Commerce Department and its Export Administration Regulations (EAR).

 Frequently, a key factor in identifying the proper classification of software is whether or not the software uses encryption for information security or other functions.
 In addition, how the software is intended to be used, its development history and the locations where the software is developed may also determine how the software is classified for export control.